anetakotas/anetakotas/README.md

 # Hi, I'm Aneta!
-I am a first year student at National College of Ireland and I am passionate about coding!
+I am a third year student at National College of Ireland and I am passionate about coding!
 I love learning and finding new challenges which can broaden my knowledge.

 ## I know a bit of:
 - Java